Key takeaways from the fiery White House meeting with Trump and Zelenskyy

 But very quickly, it became clear the two leaders were not on the same page about the deal.

-Zelenskyy emphasised that any deal needed to include real security assurances for Ukraine, something the US under Trump has so far avoided.
+Zelenskyy emphasised that any agreement needed to include real security assurances for Ukraine, something the US under Trump has so far avoided.

 “I hope that this document, first document will be first step to real security guarantees for Ukraine,” the Ukrainian president said.
 “Our people, our children, are really counting it.”